 The answer is: when you hit the 10 wrong passcode input limit.

-For your information, here is a table that outlines different screen messages that will show up on your iPhone after you insert wrong passcodes too many times.
+For your information, we created a list below that outlines different screen messages that will show up on your iPhone after you insert the wrong passcodes too many times.

-"iPhone is disabled, try again in 1 minute” (Wait 1 minute and try again)
+- 6th time: “iPhone is disabled, try again in 1 minute” (Wait 1 minute and try again)

-"iPhone is disabled, try again in 5 minutes” (Wait 5 minutes and try again)
+- 7th time: “iPhone is disabled, try again in 5 minutes” (Wait 5 minutes and try again)

-"iPhone is disabled, try again in 15 minutes” (Wait 15 minutes and try again)
+- 8th time: “iPhone is disabled, try again in 15 minutes” (Wait 15 minutes and try again)

-"iPhone is disabled, try again in 60 minutes” (Wait 60 minutes and try again)
+- 9th time: “iPhone is disabled, try again in 60 minutes” (Wait 60 minutes and try again)

 The last chance you have to make things right is to ensure you enter the right passcode once the “Enter Passcode” window shows again after you connect the device to an authorized computer.

 But, that only applies to the situation when you didn’t enable the self-destruct mode.
-In other words, the “Erase Data” option under Settings > Touch ID & Passcode (see screenshots below).
+In other words, the “Erase Data” option under Settings > Touch ID & Passcode.

 If you have enabled the option where underneath it says “Erase all data on this iPhone after 10 failed passcode attempts”, then once you entered the wrong passcode in the 10th attempt, all your iPhone data will be erased immediately.
 That’s why we called it: “self-destruct”.